JonasPrimbs/movesense-ble-ecg-firmware/FAQ.md

 ### Why should I calculate on Movesense? ###

+You should perform computations on Movesense because this allows to reduce amount of data transferred via Bluetooth, which is energy-consuming.
 Here you can find a few examples of power consumption with BLE subscription and local one.
 Subscription
 |Name |	BT delta* |	Local delta*
 |--|--|--
 |ACC 13|	150uA|	15uA